Insurance Agent Enrollment in EIFS

 - When Do I Submit Proof of Insurance for My Customer?

 Please note that some officers may tell your insured that they have 10 days to show proof of insurance to the Indiana BMV or their license will be suspended.
 This information is not correct.
 If your insured is required to provide proof of financial responsibility to the Indiana BMV, a notice will be sent to your insured requesting a Certificate of Compliance (COC).
 Your insured has 90 days from the date of the notice to have you (their insurance provider) submit a COC on their behalf.
-If a COC is not received within 90 days, your insured’s driving privileges will be suspended for 90 days to 1 year or, until the BMV receives a matching COC.
+If a COC is not received within 90 days, your insured’s driving privileges will be suspended indefinitely, unless the BMV receives a matching COC.
+If the BMV receives SR22 insurance, the BMV will stay your insured’s suspension and your insured’s driving privileges will be regained.

 - How Do I Submit Proof of Insurance to the BMV Using the EIFs Program?